You’ve got your brand book or your brand guide — now what?

 If you’re involved in the world of marketing, you’ve likely come across a number of brand guides.
 As you can tell, some have better clarity and value than others.
 While the intent of your brand guide is to communicate your brand and ensure consistency, it must also be clear.
 Brand implementation will be extremely difficult if your brand book only has high-level concepts and no practical execution.

 It’s important that everyone within your organization not only has access to your brand book, but also understands it.
-You should be actively using your brand book to guide business decisions and considering it a standard that you can hold your entire company (including yourself) against.
+You should be actively using your brand book to guide business decisions and consider it a standard that you can hold your entire company (including yourself) against.
 In short, branding best practices include a useful and used brand book.

 Your purpose is what your company believes in, the reason — besides commercial gain — that you operate.
 People make decisions with their hearts; your purpose gives your audience and your team a reason to believe in your brand.